Herbal and Natural Medicine, Plus Some Regular First Aid

 - Colds, in people who are Yin and showing Yin symptoms (Traditional Chinese Medicine definition, look it up): Bring 4 c. water to a boil.
 Add a scant 1 tbsp whole cloves and 1 cinnamon stick.
 Optionally, add 1 tsp grated fresh ginger.
 Reduce to a simmer, cover, simmer for 1 hour.
 Take it off the heat and add 4 black teabags.
 Let steep 5 minutes.
 Squeeze the bags with the side of a spoon and take them out.
 Add 1/4 c. honey (optional), 1 tbsp fresh lemon juice, 1/3 c. fresh orange juice, and the de-seeded juiced halves of a lemon and an orange.
 Serve hot.
 This is also good to drink in wintertime if you feel chilly.

-- Sore throat accompanying a cold: Take half an onion and a couple of cloves of garlic.
+- Sore throat and/or cough accompanying a cold: Take half an onion and a couple of cloves of garlic.
 Extract a few teaspoons of juice from each any way you can think of.
 Mix the juice with an equal amount of honey and take 1 teaspoon every couple of hours until symptoms resolve.
+This is every bit as disgusting as you think it is, and usually very effective.

 - Fibromyalgia management: Counting My Spoons